Muzietto/racketContinuations/README.md

 Racket Continuations
 ====================
-These are all studies and experiments with continuations in DrRacket.
+These are all studies and experiments with continuations in Dr.Racket.
+There are also some experiments with JavaScript along the way.

 It will also probably grow to include studies with streams.